cylc/cylc-admin/docs/cylc-8-roadmap.md

 1. should run as the user (one per user)?
 1. spawned by the "hub"?

-### Suite Server Communication Protocol
+### Communication Protocols

 1. The WebSocket protocol may be ideal:
     1. Very efficient, persistent full-duplex (and therefore server push)
     1. No need for polling by the GUI?!
     1. Proper quick feedback in response to client commands?
+    1. all the way from GUI to suite daemons?
+(If not, what are the implications?)
-1. The reverse proxy means suite servers don't necessarily have to talk HTTPS (or WebSocket)
+1. The reverse proxy means suite servers don't necessarily have to talk HTTPS (or WebSocket), e.g.
-1.  (protocol buffers over HTTPS also suggested, but unlikely)
+   1. Protocol Buffers and gRPC
+   1. ZeroMQ
+   1. can we ignore these options initially,  and refactor later within the new architecture, only if necessary?

 ### Authentication